...

 Yet, his program includes seniors as well.

-It recommends running for 24 miles minimum during the week, 12miles minimum during weekends.
+It recommends running 24 miles minimum during the week and 12 miles minimum during weekends.

 That involved 2.48 miles a day, 5 days a week.